mmokross/two-factor-auth-mail/README.md

  * vendor/mdi22/two-factor-auth-mail/twoFactorConfig.ini.dist
  * the *vendor/* directory

-The script apacheCheckTwoFactor.php is needed by apache globally and can be copied to a separate place, or just used in its original place, if multiple sites must be secured on the server.
+The script apacheCheckTwoFactor.php is needed by apache globally and can be copied to a separate place, or just be used in its original place, if multiple sites must be secured on the server.

 **4.** Create a secrets file like e.g. "twofactorSecrets" in that directory and make sure it can be accessed by apache.